This tutorial covers:

 cdk init app --language typescript

-Note: AWS CDK supports all major programming languages, including TypeScript, Python, Java, and C#.
-If you choose a different programming language, you can still follow the steps in this tutorial, but the syntax will change based on the programming language that you chose.
+Note: AWS CDK supports all major programming languages including Typescript, Python, Java, and C#.
+If you choose to use a different programming language, you can still follow the steps in this tutorial but the syntax would change based on the programming language that you choose.

 Adding a NodeJS Lambda function

-In this section, you will define an AWS Lambda function using NodeJS that can be used for proxy integration with AWS API Gateway.
+In this section, you will use NodeJS to define an AWS Lambda function that can be used for proxy integration with AWS API Gateway.
 API Gateway’s AWS Lambda proxy integration provides a simple and powerful mechanism to build the business logic of an API.
 The proxy integration allows the clients to call a single AWS Lambda function in the backend whenever a REST API is called through API Gateway.

-This example uses an AWS Lambda function very similar to the one defined in the first tutorial in this series, Automate AWS Lambda function deployments to AWS CDK.
-Just change the request and response objects for the AWS Lambda proxy integration.
+You will use an AWS Lambda function very similar to the one defined in this tutorial.
+Just change the request and response objects for your AWS Lambda proxy integration.

 directory at the root of the CDK project.
 Inside the lambda